AP FACT CHECK: What the Dems didn’t say, and what Trump did

 When Iran signed the multinational deal to restrain its nuclear development in return for being freed from sanctions, it regained access to its own assets, which had been frozen abroad.
 Iran was allowed to get its own money back.
 The deal was signed in 2015; Trump has taken the U.S. out of it.

 The $1.8 billion is a separate matter.
 A payout of roughly that amount did come from the U.S. treasury.
-It was to pay an old IOU.
+It was to cover an old IOU.

 In the 1970s, Iran paid the U.S. $400 million for military equipment that was never delivered because the government was overthrown and diplomatic relations ruptured.
 After the nuclear deal, the U.S. and Iran announced they had settled the matter, with the U.S. agreeing to pay the $400 million principal along with about $1.3 billion in interest.